piotrmurach/strings/README.md

 # => "I try \e[34mall things\e[0m…"
 ```

-### 2.2 wrap
+### 2.5 wrap

-**Strings::Wrap** allows you to wrap text into lines no longer than `wrap_at` argument length.
-The `wrap` method will break either on whitespace character or in case of east Asian characters on character boundaries.
+To wrap text into lines no longer than `wrap_at` argument length, the `wrap` method will break either on whitespace character or in case of east Asian characters on character boundaries.

 Given the following text: